-- Policies approved by the Board
+Policies approved by the Board Standards approved by the ExCo Operating Procedures and Guidelines.

-- Guidelines

-- Operating Procedures.

 The Policy Framework was put under review by the Board and ExCo following the change of ownership to ensure the requirements were proportionate to the needs of the Company and its new Group membership.
-This exercise is expected to be substantially complete by the end of 2020.
+This exercise has been extended from the original December 2020 target to address further requirements arising from the Company's inclusion in a UK regulated Utmost Group from October 2020.